A chapter excerpt from a forthcoming novel by Chris Middleton

 Satyr nodded, his eyes settling on something far away.
 “For many years now, Mr Daily.
 As long as there is unhappiness in this world I and my colleagues will remain here…”

 “Like a charity?”

 Satyr looked dazed.
 “Well, you have to put a little back into society, Mr Daily.”
 The Agony Uncle’s lips grew as thin as a razor cut.
 “Which brings us to you, Mr Daily.
 Putting things back is not, shall we say, your strong point.”
 Lol looked into Satyr’s eyes and immediately regretted it.
 “You like pies, Mr Daily.
 And, on occasion, cakes, puddings, and what can only be described as ‘lard’.
 Your shopping habits are a worry, Mr Daily.
 Not to me, of course, but to you.
 How many counts of Actual Bodily Harm have the Health Visitors lodged against you so far?
-Thirteen, isn’t it?
-Oh, that magic number.”
+Thirteen, is it?
+Oh, that magic number!”

 “I figure it’s my body to harm, Doc.”